ted-spence-avalara/developer-dot/avatax/errors/DuplicateEntry.md

       "code": "DuplicateEntry",
       "number": 193,
       "message": "The object is a duplicate of an existing object.", "description": "The object that you are trying to create already exists.
-Please check your input data.", "faultCode": "Client",
+Each -0- object must have a unique identity.
+The identity of a -0- is determined by the fields: -1-.", "faultCode": "Client",
       "helpLink": "http://developer.avalara.com/avatax/errors/DuplicateEntry",
       "severity": "Error"